 The federal youth plan, which was first started in 1950 with the relatively high sum of 18 Mio DM was aimed at supporting a democratic attitude.
 The federal youth plan was thought as a counter project to the totalitarian and centralistic youth organizations of the Third Reich.
 To start with, they supported mainly ideologically independent providers of youth work.
 Already at the beginning of the 1950s, shortly after professional extra-curricular education joined forces nationwide, the first programs for youth educational teamers were started (Schillo 2011, p.
 10).
-During those years a lot of people took part in educational tours i.e. to the United States in order to learn about American ideas regarding democracy.
+During those years, a lot of people took part in educational tours i.e. to the United States in order to learn about American ideas regarding democracy.
 In this respect Jürgen Habermas, the protagonist of ‘ideological criticism’ called himself a ‚product of reeducation‘ (Widmaier 2012, p.
 11).

-Although the post war period was marked by substantial social and material hardship, the initiative for guidelines of the Allies and the ensuing government funding succeeded in establishing political youth education with a higher long term effectiveness compared to other western industrial countries.
+Although the post war period in Germany was marked by substantial social and material hardship, the initiative of the Allies for guidelines and the ensuing government funding succeeded in establishing political youth education with a higher degree of institutionalisation in comparison with other western industrial countries.
 Government-funding for professional organizations providing political youth education outside schools is unique in Europe.
-It could become a ‘prototype for export’ (Author 3, Author 1, & Schroedter 2004, p.
+It could become a ‘prototype for export’ (Schröder, Balzter, & Schroedter 2004, p.
 190).

 During the 1970s and 1980s political youth education experienced the profoundest upheaval and expansion concerning new activists mainly from the student movement and also concerning government programs and government funding.
 Politicization included gradually more aspects of life.
 The women´s movement in particular put private issues into a political context.
 A mental attitude spread along the idea ‘democracy as a form of life’ which got close to the classical understanding of democracy in Athens where ‘the whole material-spiritual life context’ is affected (Negt 2010, p.
 321).
-Until today this experience of politicisation of everyday life and its closeness to the classical concept of democracy can be used as point of reference for a concept of the political sphere.
+Until today this experience of politicization of everyday life and its closeness to the classical concept of democracy can be used as point of reference for a concept of the political sphere.
 It represents a common thread of humans (Arendt) without a previously fixed aim of political education heading for a narrowed down target of particular interests (Brumlik 1997).

 In the mid of 1970s many federal states in Germany pass legislation concerning funding of political youth education and paid release from work for education leave.
-On the basis of extra-curricular initiatives an educational movement founded new training institutes, independent education clubs, self-organized conference centres and educational institutions.
+On the basis of extra-curricular initiatives an educational movement founded new training institutes, independent education clubs, self-organized conference centers and educational institutions.
 Conceptual debates and experimental testing are characteristic for this period.
-Notions of political education change markedly from knowledge transfer and teacher-centred teaching to self-activated learning, project learning and action orientation.
-The motto of learning starting with experience and thus having to seize upon it is central.
+Notions of political education change markedly from knowledge transfer and teacher-led instruction to self-activated learning, project learning and action orientation.
+The central motto for learning is to start with experience and to seize upon this.
 Social experiences are furthermore gained in social and political movements.
-They flow and merge into educational work, thus offering the opportunity to reflect on experiences in the‚ new social movements‘ with the help of educational work.
+They flow and merge into educational work, thus offering the opportunity to reflect on experiences in the new social movements with the help of educational work.
 In the 1970s and 1980s a wide field of movements – youth, ecological, women´s, peace and alternative movements – develops with manifold activities involving different population strata.
 Action orientation changed the self-concept of political education permanently.
 On looking back research calls it a 'silent triumph´ (Behrens, Ciupke, & Reichling 2003, p.
 296).